 Health, safety, environment and quality policies are in place.
 BBBEE policies are reported on and small, medium and microenterprise development is in place.
 Various other social, environmental and governance related policies and frameworks are in place to assist with achieving the performance that is required.
 Ongoing monitoring is taking place on the impact by Bell on the environment.
-For the duration of the COVID-19 pandemic and more recently, during the civil unrest in certain parts of South Africa, the group focused on prioritising the health and safety of its employees, assisting communities in need, working with its suppliers to mitigate impacts, and closely managing the financial impacts.
+Further details can be found in both the stakeholder relations report and the social, ethics and transformation committee report, forming part of the IAR.